⚖️Law and Ethics of Journalism

 Why This Matters

 Defamation law sits at the crossroads of two competing constitutional values: First Amendment press freedom and the protection of individual reputation.
-Every case on this list shaped how courts balance these tensions, and you're being tested on your ability to trace that evolution.
-The Supreme Court didn't hand journalists unlimited protection—it created a tiered system based on who is being discussed, what standard of fault applies, and who bears the burden of proof.
+Every case on this list shaped how courts balance these tensions, and you'll be tested on your ability to trace that evolution.
+The Supreme Court didn't hand journalists unlimited protection.
+Instead, it created a tiered system based on who is being discussed, what standard of fault applies, and who bears the burden of proof.

 Establishing the Foundation: The Actual Malice Standard

 These cases created the core framework that protects press criticism of those in power.
-Actual malice requires proof that the defendant knew the statement was false or acted with reckless disregard for the truth—a deliberately high bar designed to prevent self-censorship.
+Actual malice requires proof that the defendant knew the statement was false or acted with reckless disregard for whether it was true or false.
+That's a deliberately high bar, designed to prevent self-censorship among journalists covering powerful people.

 New York Times Co. v.
 Sullivan (1964)

-• Revolutionized First Amendment press protections by recognizing that some false statements are inevitable in free debate and must be tolerated
+• Revolutionized First Amendment press protections by recognizing that some false statements are inevitable in free debate and must be tolerated.
+The Court noted that debate on public issues should be "uninhibited, robust, and wide-open."

 Curtis Publishing Co. v.
 Butts (1967)

-• Extended actual malice to public figures, not just government officials—recognizing that celebrities, athletes, and other prominent individuals have similar access to media platforms
+• Extended actual malice to public figures, not just government officials.
+The Court recognized that prominent individuals like celebrities, university athletic directors, and other well-known people have similar access to media platforms for rebutting false claims.

-Compare: Sullivan vs. Butts—both require actual malice, but Sullivan applies to public officials (government employees) while Butts extends protection to public figures (anyone with prominence and media access).
+Compare: Sullivan vs. Butts: both require actual malice, but Sullivan applies to public officials (government employees and those with governmental authority) while Butts extends the standard to public figures (anyone with substantial prominence and media access).
 If an FRQ presents a scenario involving a celebrity or CEO, Butts is your anchor case.

 Defining Who Qualifies: The Public Figure Doctrine